opentripplanner/OpenTripPlanner/docs/UpdaterConfig.md

 If a vehicle should be allowed to be kept at the end of a station-based rental.

-In some cases it may be useful to not drop off the rented bicycle before arriving at the destination.
+In some cases it may be useful to not drop off the rented vehicle before arriving at the destination.
-This is useful if bicycles may only be rented for round trips, or the destination is an intermediate place.
+This is useful if vehicles may only be rented for round trips, or the destination is an intermediate place.

 For this to be possible three things need to be configured:

- - In the updater configuration `allowKeepingRentedBicycleAtDestination` should be set to `true`.
+ - In the updater configuration `allowKeepingRentedVehicleAtDestination` should be set to `true`.
- - `allowKeepingRentedBicycleAtDestination` should also be set for each request, either using routing defaults, or per-request.
+ - `allowKeepingRentedVehicleAtDestination` should also be set for each request, either using routing defaults, or per-request.
- - If keeping the bicycle at the destination should be discouraged, then `keepingRentedBicycleAtDestinationCost` (default: 0) may also be set in the routing defaults.
+ - If keeping the vehicle at the destination should be discouraged, then `keepingRentedVehicleAtDestinationCost` (default: 0) may also be set in the routing defaults.

 <h4 id="u_1_geofencingZones">geofencingZones</h4>